kumarc11/InstaVeritas/README.md

 Anaconda Navigator!
 Python 3.10 (Ensure you have Python installed: Download)

+Now in Jupter Notebook, Click new > new terminal, write these command as follows:

 Firstly make an env using,

 >> python -m venv venv